Rooftop Solar Purchasing Options in Arlington

-The 2023 solar co-op program, called Capital Area Solar Switch and managed by Solar United Neighbors, is now open to all Arlington residents.
+The 2023 solar co-op program, called Capital Area Solar Switch and managed by Solar United Neighbors, was open during the 2023 summer and will open for registration again in the spring.
 Through the co-op, you can receive a discount offer for a rooftop solar install by a local vendor, have access to customer service support, and get help and resources to add electric vehicle chargers or battery storage systems to your home.
 After receiving a personal recommendation on the website, homeowners will need to pay a refundable $150 deposit if they are still interested and wish to begin working with the selected vendor.
 If the homeowner decides not to move forward, this deposit is refundable at any point prior to confirming a final agreement with the installer.

 Signing up for the co-op provides you with an installation offer and does not require you to go forward with a solar install or contract.
-Registration for the current round of the Capital Area Solar Switch is open until August 30, 2023.
+Registration for the current round of the Capital Area Solar Switch is closed.

 LEARN MORE ABOUT THE CAPITAL AREA SOLAR SWITCH PROGRAM

 Solarize is another option to buying rooftop solar.
-The 2023 program launches on July 5, 2023 and is open through the end of August.
+The 2023 program launched on July 5, 2023 and closed at the end of August.
 The program is managed by the Local Energy Alliance Program (LEAP) and provides a streamlined process, including a competitive installer bidding process and ongoing customer support.
 After signing up, residents can expect a rooftop solar assessment, introduction to a vetted installer, an on-site inspection, and a custom proposal to go solar.
 There is no requirement to move forward with installation until after a contract is signed.